Kwasa Damansara: Features

 Located along the Sungai Buloh-Subang Jaya road, about halfway between Sungai Buloh and the Subang Airport, the township is expected to include residential, commercial, educational and recreational development.
 The Klang Valley Mass Rapid Transit (MRT) is also connected to the township, having two stations in the area.
 An estimated 150,000 people will reside in the township.

 The total land stretches across two local authorities; the northern portion is located within the city boundaries of Shah Alam while the southern portion is in Petaling Jaya.

 Kwasa Land

 Kwasa Land Sdn Bhd is the master developer of the Kwasa Damansara township.
 A subsidiary of the Employees Provident Fund - the Malaysian pension fund - it was formed in 2010 to execute the EPF's mandate to develop the rubber estate formerly owned by the Malaysian Rubber Board and used for research by Rubber Research Institute Malaysia (RRIM).
 In September 2011, it appointed Mohamad Lofty Mohamad Noh – head of property investment at EPF – as managing director.

 The EPF is reported to be in the process of relocating its headquarters - currently located at Jalan Raja Laut in downtown Kuala Lumpur - to Kwasa Damansara by 2022.
+The relocation will began gradually in early of June 2023, confirmed by the new EPF Director.
+The new headquarters had been officially launched by 10th Prime Minister on 8 May 2023.